Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 description: word
 ---

-Use the HTTP API V2 to send data directly from your server to our endpoint.
+Use the HTTP API V2 to send data directly from your server to the HTTP V2 endpoint.

 **The HTTP API V2 replaces the** [**deprecated HTTP API**](https://developers.amplitude.com/docs/http-api-deprecated)